La Pocatière

 La Pocatière (/fr/) is a town in the Kamouraska Regional County Municipality in the Bas-Saint-Laurent region of Quebec, Canada.
+The town is listed as a Village rélais.

 History

 The name La Pocatière refers to François Pollet de La Combe-Pocatière (c.
 1630-1672).

 In 2025, Sainte-Anne-de-la-Pocatière and Saint-Onésime-d'Ixworth were merged with La Pocatière.

 Geography

 Located 130 km northeast of Quebec City, La Pocatière is the gateway to the Lower St. Lawrence region.
 Situated in the eastern Appalachian Mountains, the town of La Pocatière and its surroundings constitute the largest urban area between Montmagny and Rivière-du-Loup.
 The region offers an interesting geological feature: steep, isolated hills, known as monadnocks, which rise up from the plain.
 Montagne du Collège, located in the centre of the city, is one of these hills and offers a panoramic view of the region.

 The Saint-Jean River flows through the municipality from southwest to northeast, where it empties into the estuary of St. Lawrence.